zgrimshell/zgrimshell.github.io/posts/happy-new-year-again.md

 Yes again, I like it that way.
 Twice!
 Anyway, we have here what is called Serbian New Year (it is again, Orthodox by Julian calendar).

-So, if you missed or think can do better New Year's resolutions - feel free to join the party (just a notice, besides firework we have a lot of gun fire here during that time.
+So, if you missed or think you can do better New Year's resolutions - feel free to join the party (just a notice, besides firework we have a lot of gun fire here during that time.
 A LOT.).

-Advice for everyones resolution list: be better version of yourself, have more happy days.
+Advice for everyone's resolution list: be better version of yourself, have more happy days.

 Cheers. (oh, yes, get more involved in Debian)